timothywarner-org/glob-ghas/README.md

 # Globomantics Code Review Assistant

 A deliberately vulnerable application for teaching GitHub Advanced Security (GHAS) and CodeQL analysis.

 ## 🎓 Course Overview

-This repository is designed as a hands-on learning environment for understanding:
+This repo is designed as a hands-on learning environment for understanding:

 - CodeQL analysis
 - Security vulnerabilities in Node.js applications